 What’s a woman with a charged and ready to roll red scooter to do?
 Why broadcast her experiences about accessible travel of course.
 Get heads turning and minds opening, including my own.

 Red Scooter Diaries offers recommendations on accessible indoor and outdoor adventure for people with disabilities, and reflections on the inner journey.
 May my explorations inspire and grow public awareness of the innumerable benefits of accessible travel for all.

-All aboard!
+Beep, beep!
 Here we go.

 Everybody needs beauty as well as bread, places to play in and pray in, where nature may heal and gives strength to body and soul alike.–John Muir